Starting a Website: WordPress Site Design

 - WordFence Security – This plugin provides anti-virus, firewall, and malware scanning for your site.

 - W3 Total Cache – This powerful plugin creates server cache files, minifies code, and sets parameters for browser caching.
 These all work to speed up your site.
-Be very careful with this tool, as it can break the functionality of your other plugins and your theme.
+Be very careful with this tool, as it can break your other plugins’ and theme’s functionality.

 There are many other plugins that I use as well for specific purposes.
 The five listed above are the ones that I always keep loaded for any site that I create.
 You can also find other plugins that perform the same functions as these.